 Plan Your Visit

-Accessible spaces are available at the following gates: Arborway Gate (main gate with access to the Hunnewell Building and Visitor Center), South Street Gate, Walter Street Gate, Centre Street Gate.
+Accessible spaces are available at the following gates: Arborway Gate (main gate with access to the Hunnewell Building and Visitor Center), Walter Street Gate, Centre Street Gate.

 General parking is available along the Arborway, Bussey Street, and Walter Street.
 Please do not pull onto any part of the sidewalks on Bussey Street, which need to remain clear and accessible to pedestrians and wheelchairs.

-When the Hunnewell Building reopens, manual wheelchairs will be available, free of charge, on a first-come, first-served basis at the Visitor Center.
+Manual wheelchairs are be available, free of charge, on a first-come, first-served basis at the Visitor Center at the Hunnewell Building at 125 Arborway, from 10am–4pm every day except Wednesdays.
 The only requirement is a photo ID, which is held for the duration of the loan.
 Please note that during days of high visitation, including special events, wheelchair availability can be limited.
 Please inquire in the Visitor Center as soon as you arrive to check availability.

 As an outdoor institution, the conditions of our paths and trails can vary due to weather.
 Also, due to the Arboretum’s natural terrain, portions may be inaccessible.
 If you are looking for assistance in planning your visit, please contact our Visitor Engagement team at 617.384.5209 or email@example.com